thoughtbot/shoulda-matchers/README.md

   tagged with `type: :routing` or in files located under `spec/routing`.
 * Independent matchers are available in all example groups.

-**If you are using ActiveModel or ActiveRecord outside of Rails** and you want to use model matchers in certain example groups, you'll need to manually include them.
+**⚠️ If you are using ActiveModel or ActiveRecord outside of Rails** and you want to use model matchers in certain example groups, you'll need to manually include them.
 Here's a good way of doing that: